 All you need to know about the fear of SARS returning in Hong Kong

-In this article by Pacific Prime Hong Kong, we’ll take you through the disturbing new cases of pneumonia in China, how it’s affecting the Hong Kong population, and what you can do to best prepare yourself for a potential SARS outbreak.
+In this article by Pacific Prime Hong Kong, we’ll take you through the disturbing new cases of pneumonia in China, how it’s affecting the Hong Kong population, and what you can do to best prepare yourself for a potential SARS-like outbreak.
 But before we get started, let’s first take a look back at how SARS affected Hong Kong during its previous outbreak in 2002.

 SARS’ legacy in Hong Kong

 Although the first case of SARS was reported in 2002, the disease only reached Hong Kong in March 2003.
 Three months after Hong Kong witnessed its first SARS victim, there were a total of 1,750 cases, leading to 286 deaths in the city.